The Ultimate Guide to First Call Resolution: Best Practice, How to Calculate, and Ways to Monitor

 Adopt Generative AI

-Take advantage of generative AI.
-As generative AI continues to develop, it’s proving valuable in improving First Call Resolution rates.
+As generative AI continues to develop, it’s proving valuable in improving First Call Resolution rates - you can take advantage of this.

 According to a 2024 Customer Contact Week report, 86% of contact centre leaders believe the technology improves speed and efficiency.